Share

 But why CATL has fared so well both in that market and beyond its borders is down to a number of other factors.

 First, it chose the right battery technology.
-The lithium-based products it has specialized in are less powerful but cheaper to make and safer than the other main varieties based around nickel-cobalt, which are more powerful, but which require more expensive materials and are more liable to overheating.
+The lithium-based products it has specialized in are less powerful but cheaper to make and safer than the other main varieties based around nickel-cobalt, which are more powerful, but require more expensive materials and are more liable to overheating.

 It has also positioned itself well by establishing a leading position in the sodium-ion technologies that look likely to play an important role in the stationary storage battery systems used in renewable energy projects.